sclamons/surface_crns/README.rst

 The fastest way to start using the simulator is to use our hosted version of the simulator at http://centrosome.caltech.edu/Surface_CRN_Simulator/srv/.

-To use the simulator directly, yourself, <FINISH INSTRUCTIONS>
+To use the simulator directly, yourself, first install this package, as described

 Acknowledgements
 ================